RQ

 3. Party Wall Act Fees

-If your extension is within 3 metres of a shared boundary (6 metres for deep foundations), you must serve a Party Wall Notice.
-If your neighbour doesn't agree in writing, the Party Wall Act requires surveyors to be appointed — and you pay for both.
+If your extension is within 3 metres of a shared boundary (6 metres for deep foundations), you must serve a Party Wall Notice under the Party Wall etc. Act 1996.
+If your neighbour doesn't agree in writing, the Act requires surveyors to be appointed - and you pay for both.

 • Agreed Party Wall Award: £1,000–£1,500